 Sometimes a word isn’t anywhere.
 Naver dictionary?
 Doesn’t have it.
 Google Translate?
 Doesn’t have it/is unsafe.
 At times like this, I’ll try random variations of spelling and even Google Image it.
 You’d be amazed how you can figure out a word’s meaning by staring at pictures.

-Of course, when I am truly desperate, I often get help from my Korean boyfriend on truly sneaky, hidden words and twisted grammar structures.
+Of course, when I’m truly desperate, I ask for help from my Korean boyfriend on those sneaky, hidden words and twisted grammar structures.

 And that’s how I translate.
 Then our team’s proofreader checks everything, makes lots of helpful comments to explain his edits, and sometimes we have a conversation over the different ways a word or sentence can be translated.
 Even a single word can make or break a translation.

 But then, at some point, the scales started to tip back.
 My Korean skills grew.
-I cannot claim this was solely due to doggedly working at translations every week, but it came largely from talking every day with my Korean language partner-turned-boyfriend, as well as returning to Korea for two months in the summer (here‘s my reflection on three different stints studying in Korea).
-But translating for Humans of Seoul was certainly a big part of it all.
+I cannot claim this was solely due to doggedly working at translations every week; it also came largely from talking every day with my Korean language partner-turned-boyfriend, as well as returning to Korea for two months in the summer (here‘s my reflection on three different stints studying in Korea).
+But translating for Humans of Seoul was indubitably instrumental.

-Language skills are all about constant maintenance and striving to learn new things.
+Language skills are all about lifelong learning.
+They require constant maintenance and exhaustive effort.
 Translating is one element that has helped me, ironically, become better at translating.
 Am I substantially better at translating in January 2017 than I was in January 2016?
-I don’t know – ask my proofreader.
+I don’t know; ask my proofreader.
 One thing is for sure, though.
 My increased confidence in using Korean has opened doors that a fearful me would never have been able to open.

 읽어 주셔서 감사합니다. 많이들 방문해 주시기 바랍니다.